MicrosoftDocs/azure-docs/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-azure-ad-graph.md

 ---
-title: Tutorial`:`Use a Windows VM managed identity to access Azure AD Graph
+title: Tutorial: Use a Windows VM managed identity to access Azure AD Graph
 description: A tutorial that walks you through the process of using a Windows VM system-assigned managed identity to access Azure AD Graph API.
 services: active-directory
 documentationcenter: ''